MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 }
 ~~~

-In the above C# code I might create a Person object and not know the person's age.
+In the above C# code for a Person Class I might need to create a Person object and not know the person's age.
 Having age nullable is useful.
 It avoids the problem of 'buggy' calculations.

-For instance if we take a variation of our age calculation bug...
+For instance if we take a variation of our age calculation bug first used to display the pitfalls of magic numbers...

 ~~~
 var person = new Person();
 var discount = (person.Age < 20) ?
 0.5 : 1.0;
 ~~~

 On the calculation of the discount, if age is set to NULL an exception is thrown.
+If I want to avoid an exception, I need to explictly check for the null value and react accordingly.

 ### Null Object Pattern